lalvarezt/string_pipeline/README.md

 - **Append and prepend**: Add text before or after.
 - **Escaping**: Use `\:` and `\\` to include literal colons and backslashes in arguments.
 - **Negative indices**: Support for negative indices (like Python) in ranges and slices.
+- **Stdin support**: Read input from stdin when no input argument is provided.
 - **Tested**: Comprehensive test suite.

 ## Usage